openziti/helm-charts/charts/ziti-controller/README.md

 ## TODO's

-* replicas - Each controller replica needs to be it's own HA member.
-We have to wait until HA https://github.com/openziti/ziti/blob/release-next/doc/ha/overview.md is officially released.
-* lower CA / Cert lifetime; how to refresh stuff when Certs are updated?
+* High availability clustered mode
 * Deploy Prometheus scraper configuration when `prometheus.enabled = true`

 ## Alternative Web Server Certificates

-The purpose of the alt_server_certs feature is to bind a publicly trusted server certificate to the controller's web listener.
+The purpose of the `alt_server_certs` feature is to bind a publicly trusted server certificate to the controller's web listener.
 This is useful for publishing the controller's client API with a different DNS name for BrowZer and console clients that must verify the controller's identity with their OS trusted root store.

 ### Request an alternative server certificate from a cert-manager issuer